edumserrano/playwright-adventures/demos/docker/README.md

 - the `-it`: instructs Docker to allocate a pseudo-TTY connected to the container's stdin; creating an interactive bash shell in the container.
 The main reason this flag is used is to be able to abort the docker command by using `CTRL+C`.
 - the `--rm`: automatically removes the container when it exits.
 - the `--ipc=host`: is recommended when using Chrome ([Docker docs](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc)).
 Chrome can run out of memory without this flag.
+- the `--env FILE_CHANGES_DETECTION_SUPPORTED=true`: sets an environment variable that can be used by the [playwright.config.ts](/demos/docker/playwright.config.ts) to know if the app running in docker will have support for file changes detection.
+For more info see the [File changes aren't triggering an application rebuild when testing with UI mode](#file-changes-arent-triggering-an-application-rebuild-when-testing-with-ui-mode) section.
 - the `--workdir=/app`: sets the working directory inside the container.
 It's set to be the directory where the app code will be mounted.
 - the `-v '<path-to-cloned-repo>\demos\docker:/app'`: mounts the contents of the folder `<path-to-cloned-repo>\demos\docker` into the docker container at `/app`.
 - the `-v '/app/node_modules'`: is a way to exclude the `node_modules` folder from the mounted folder above.
 See [How to Mount a Docker Volume While Excluding a Subdirectory](https://www.howtogeek.com/devops/how-to-mount-a-docker-volume-while-excluding-a-subdirectory/).